 Students who miss a test will receive a mark of zero.
-Students who miss a test for legitimate reasons will be given the opportunity to write a make-up test if within three days they provide the instructor or their TA with a written request for special consideration which explains why the test was missed, accompanied by proper documentation from a physician or college registrar.
+Students who miss a test due to a medical or family crisis will be given the opportunity to write a make-up test if within three days they provide the instructor with a written request for special consideration which explains why the test was missed, accompanied by proper documentation from a physician or college registrar.
 A request should be accompanied by contact information (the student's telephone number and email address) so the date, time and place of the make-up test can be communicated to the student.
 In case of illness, you must supply a duly completed Verification of Student Illness or Injury Form (available at www.illnessverification.utoronto.ca).
 A doctor's note is not acceptable.
-The form must be placed in a sealed envelope, addressed to the instructor, and submitted to her or your TA.
-If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar.
-The letter must be placed in a sealed envelope, addressed to the instructor, and submitted to her or your TA
+The form must be placed in a sealed envelope, addressed to the instructor, and submitted to her.
+If a family crisis prevents you from meeting a deadline, you must get a letter from your college registrar.
+The letter must be placed in a sealed envelope, addressed to the instructor, and submitted to her.